Master's Programme in Education with International and Comparative specialisation

 Meet our students

-Why did you choose the Master’s Programme in Education with International and Comparative Specialisation?
+Hernando Soto from Bogotá, Colombia, student in the Master's Programme in Education with International and Comparative specialization.